kumpelblase2/vima/README.md

 Plex is, for most people, a really good media server and serves their needs well.
 Because an average user mostly has a video collection at home that is primarily movies and tv shows.
 Plex is great for that because it automatically gets all the details for each movie from the web and there's nothing really to add.

-The problem arises when you have a giant collection of videos that are not as neatly indexed and want to search _properly_.
+The problem arises when you have a giant collection of videos that are not as neatly indexed and you want to search those _properly_.
 Plex' search used to be pretty horrible, only providing OR connections and being in general very limited, but Plex actually improved in this regard.
 However, it's still nowhere near the complexity I want since it's now a bunch of ANDs where you can only do an OR for each property, not freely combine ANDs and ORs.

 Moreover, Plex is really lacking when it comes to customization of metadata.
 You can only use the already pre-defined fields from Plex(*) and combined with the lacking search, you can't really find the things you're actually looking for.